 California’s policy makers must focus solely on those solutions that expressly increase the supply of, or decrease the demand for, electricity and natural gas.

-California policy makers should immediately take all actions necessary to encourage businesses and families to reduce demand and avoid black outs this summer.
+California policy makers should take immediately take all and substantive actions necessary to encourage businesses and families to reduce demand and avoid black outs this summer.

-California’s policy makers must guarantee that businesses and families continue to have the right to hire and fire their energy service provider, like they do for any other service.
+California’s policy makers must guarantee that businesses and families continue to have the right to hire and fire their energy service provider, like they do for any other service the right to enter into direct access contracts, which provide stability for purchasers and reduce the amount of power the state must purchase.

 California’s policy makers must create an investment environment in California that attracts and encourages private investors to re-vitalize California’s crumbling electricity and natural gas infrastructure.